erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 - B3Sum

-4. Its possible, but unlikely the Github weblinks have changed and you may need to pull, Chromia Host IDS and the TPM models this can be done via clicking the green code button and coping the HTTPS link, this will mena you are going to have to clone and make the files yourself
+4. Its possible, but unlikely the Github weblinks have changed and you may need to pull, Chromia Host IDS and the TPM models this can be done via clicking the green code button and coping the HTTPS link, this will mean you are going to have to clone and make the files yourself

 ```
-git clone https://github.com/erikkvietelaitis/COS40005-Intrusion-Detection-System.git #Chromia Host Based IDS
+git clone --branch readme https://github.com/erikkvietelaitis/COS40005-Intrusion-Detection-System.git #Chromia Host Based IDS
-git clone https://github.com/brokenpip/ctpb_ids #Required TPM model
+git clone --branch prodhttps://github.com/brokenpip/ctpb_ids #Required TPM model
 ```

-If you are having to build your own version, please complete the previous steps 1-4, first, as the cloned repos use the outlined dependnces in step 3. for the installation and general runing process
+If you are having to build your own version, please complete the previous steps 1-4, first, as the cloned repos use the outlined dependnces in step 3. for the installation and general running process
 <br>
 locate the cargo toml files of the seperate systems and:
 eg: